EarthenSky/mountain-madness-2021/README.md

 Simply clone this repository and run the index.html file in a browser such as Chrome.
 Afterall you gotta captcha them all!

-# language:
+# Language:

 1. Javascript
 2. HTML
 3. CSS

-# dependencies:
+# Dependencies:

-No dependencies
+No explicit dependencies

 # Tasks: